userzimmermann/python-modeled.netconf/README.md

-... and holds a reference to the adapted modeled class:
+It also has a class attribute referencing the original modeled class: